sara-nl/sdrdocs/source/pages/basics/basic_usage.rst

 Basic Usage
 ***********

 This page provides information on the basic usage of the data repository, such as discovering, searching or downloading data.
+For other more advanced usage, please visit the :ref:`advanced usage <advanced-usage>` page.

 Basic usage does not require logging into the service.